 All graduate students are required to maintain a grade point average of 3.0.
 If a student in the Ed.D, MSE, or MSN programs does not earn at least a B- in a graduate course, the student may be referred to the Graduate Student Policies Committee by the Program Director.
-Students in the MOT program must earn at least a B in all graduate courses.
-(Refer to the academic probation policy, above.)
 Students in the MOT program will follow the policies and procedures as outlined in the Occupational Therapy Student Manual.
-If a student in the MOL or MAT programs earns more than one C or earns a grade lower than a C in a graduate course, the Office of Academic Affairs will be notified.
-A letter notifying the student of removal from the program will be sent to the student by the Vice President for Academic Affairs or her designee.